girip11/code-repl/Bash/BashGuide/chapter_8.md

 **nullglob** can be disabled/unset using the shell option `shopt -u nullglob`

 ## dot glob
-if this shell option is set, bash includes the files startgin with **.** in the results of pathname expansion.
+If this shell option is set, bash includes the files starting with **.** in the results of pathname expansion.
 ```Bash
 # enabling dotglob
 shopt -s dotglob